fbpx

 Twenty significant animal health conditions are monitored for throughout Australia.
 These are:

-Ovine Johne’s disease
+Johne’s disease in sheep

-Ovine Johne’s disease (OJD) monitoring is now on request in most participating abattoirs.
+Johne’s disease in sheep (also called ovine Johne’s disease (OJD) monitoring is now on request in most participating abattoirs.

 *Producers who want this additional condition inspected for in their sheep need to request it from the participating abattoir when sending their sheep to it.
-Sheep must be over two years of age to be inspected for OJD.
+Sheep must be over two years of age to be inspected for JD.

 This should be done well in advance of the sheep being sent to the abattoir (e.g. one week).